Why Printed Maps Are Getting Harder To Find…

 Paper Snowmobile Trail Maps – Quebec

-Sledders going to snowmobile shows to pick up paper snowmobile trail maps from Quebec may be disappointed.
-Effective this season, La Fédération des Clubs de Motoneigistes du Québec (FCMQ) has decided to stop printing the only paper map it is responsible for.
+Sledders going to snowmobile shows to pick up paper snowmobile trail maps from Quebec are disappointed.
+Effective 2024, La Fédération des Clubs de Motoneigistes du Québec (FCMQ) decided to stop printing the only paper map it is responsible for.

 The two-sided Quebec Snowmobile Trail Map showed every trail and all regions side by each.
-Instead of printing, the Federation has invested the dollars saved into upgrades to its online interactive trail map and is also initiating a major overhaul of its backend mapping technology in the coming year.
+Instead of printing, the Federation invested the dollars saved into upgrades to its online interactive trail map and also continues major updates of its backend mapping technology.

-Meanwhile, the availability of Quebec regional trail maps is uncertain.
-These printed maps are the responsibility of each tourism region, and a few have already decided to limit or stop publishing paper maps.
-So, showgoers may still be able to get some regional printed trail maps from regions that have a show booth, but not from others.
+Meanwhile, the availability of Quebec regional trail maps is decreasing.
+These printed maps are the responsibility of each tourism region, and many have already decided to limit or stop publishing paper maps.
+So, showgoers may still be able to get some regional printed trail maps, but they too will soon be extinct.

 Paper Snowmobile Trail Maps – Ontario

-The stop-print decision mirrors a similar one made by the Ontario Federation of Snowmobile Clubs (OFSC).
-Prior to the 2020/21 season, it ceased publication of its Trans Ontario Provincial (TOP) Trail Guide in favour of its Interactive Trail Guide.
+The FCMQ stop-print decision mirrors a similar one made previously by the Ontario Federation of Snowmobile Clubs (OFSC).
+Prior to the 2020 season, the OFSC ceased publication of its Trans Ontario Provincial (TOP) Trail Guide in favour of an Interactive Trail Guide.
 As for paper snowmobile trail maps from districts in Ontario, they are the responsibility of each OFSC District (using guidelines provided by the OFSC).
 So, it’s a district decision to continue, limit or stop printing their own trail map.
+As of this writing, less than half of districts continue to issue one.

 Why Is This Happening?